 Additional Requirements for Graduate Programs

-If you are applying to a graduate program in the School of Business and Information Technology, Health Sciences, or Education, or in the College of Social and Behavioral Sciences, you must have achieved a 2.5 grade point average or higher in your baccalaureate degree.
+If you are applying to a graduate program in the School of Business and Information Technology or Health Sciences, or in the College of Social and Behavioral Sciences, you must have achieved a 2.5 grade point average or higher in your bachelor's degree.
 If you do not possess a 2.5 CGPA, you may be considered for admission based on other evidence of academic potential.